patricklafrance/wmfnext-shell/README.md

 }
 ```

-As the pathless route with the error boundary has been declared under the root layout route, when an unmanaged error bubbles up, the `Outlet` component output is replaced by the `RootErrorBoundary` component output. hence, other parts of the `RootLayout` component, like the navigation section are still rendered.
+As the pathless route with the error boundary has been declared under the root layout route, when an unmanaged error bubbles up, the `Outlet` component output is replaced by the `RootErrorBoundary` component's output.
+Hence, other parts of the `RootLayout` component, like the navigation section are still rendered.

-👉 Next, add a new route throwing an error to the remote module.
+👉 Next, add to the remote module a new route component called `Page3` that will throw an error on render:

 ```tsx
 // remote-1 - Page3.tsx